Leaking Water Heater is Dangerous – Safety Issues You Shouldn’t Ignore

 Machines that sound usually indicate a heating unit that has been in use for too long because of the sediment accumulated in the tank.
 Deposits that accumulate over time will harden and damage the water filter on the machine so that it will sound.

-If this is the case, there is no other way to replace the water heater because the time of use has expired.
+If this is the case, there is no other way to replace the water heater because the use time has expired.

 1. There is Water Seepage in the Water Heater